philipturner/transimpedance-amplifier/README.md

 The first prototype will test two TIA variants.
 The first will be the standard OPA627 + 100 MΩ design used in most DIY STM projects.
 This will give a baseline for tracing failures, if the complex 2-stage design does not work at all.

 I should see whether testing equipment, such as a handheld oscilloscope, can generate an input function.
 This would remove the need for a hard-coded triangle wave generator on the PCB.
 However, I might include the triangle wave generator anyway, for completeness and/or more debugging options.
 It also provides experience designing with digital/nonlinear components (comparator & Schmitt trigger), which may couple into the analog components against my wishes.
 There should be a simple way to disconnect the generator from power pins.
 It could be helpful to make the generator's capacitor swappable, so the frequency can change.

+## July 28, 2025

+I am starting to read large swaths of the IPC 7351 standard, February 2005 revision.
+This project will resolve my frustration with non-standardization of resistor & capacitor footprints.
+It substantiates a growing realization across many engineering projects, that complex systems have many variables.
+They demand significant amounts of data to wrap my head around.
+I am not satisfied with arbitrary guesses and binary yes/no "it worked" tests, with no explanation of how this choice contributed to a reduction in UHV chamber cost.

+> My objective is obtain better control over the usability, performance, and cost of my end product(s).